cc32d9/eosio_payout/README.md

 ### table: `funds`

 This table is useful for monitoring the remaining token balance for a payer.
-Scope is set to the payer account, and th eprimary key is a running integer.
+Scope is set to the payer account, and the primary key is a running integer.

 `deposited` indicates the available funds.
-It's decreased every tme an outgoing payment is made from corresponding payer and in corresponding currency.
+It's decreased every time an outgoing payment is made from corresponding payer and in corresponding currency.

 `dues` indicates the amount that is booked to be sent out to recipients.